holatuwol/liferay-zendesk-userscript/README.md

 - A workaround for [360001126648](https://grow.liferay.com/share/issues/360001126648), which downloads image attachments instead of opening them in a pop-up (only in the list of attachments)
 - A "Download All" link which generates a zip file of all attachments for the ticket
 - `CRITICAL` label, based on the rules in [Help Center Statuses and Priority](https://grow.liferay.com/share/Help+Center+Statuses+and+Priorities)
+- `CUSTOMER REGION` label if the assignee region is different from the customer region
 - Emoji markers for tags, which currently only includes `⚠️` for `cas_fire`, `cas_hot`, `cas_priority`

 The script also adds the following functionality to the sidebar: